manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

 You can also back up your data through SQL by running the simple command `BACKUP TO /path/to/backup`.

+Note, this command is not supported in Windows yet.

 ### General syntax of BACKUP

 ```sql